Exile and Restoration: Ezra and Nehemiah

 The fact that some Babylonian Jewish exiles were resettled as a group probably facilitated the later return of some Jews from exile, while the congenial conditions in Babylonia explain why many did not return.
 One measure of their acculturation is the names they gave their children.
 Many personal names in the ancient world contained the name of a deity; “Obadiah,” for example, means “servant of Yah” (a short form of YHWH).
 Among the Babylonian Jews, some were given Hebrew names that included YHWH or forms of it, such as “Hananiah,” while others were given Babylonian names that contained the names of Babylonian deities, such as Nanaiddina, meaning “the goddess Nana gave.”
 Whether parents chose Babylonian names for religious reasons or simply because they were fashionable in the Babylonian milieu is uncertain.
 There is some evidence that among the Jews living near the Babylonian city of Nippur, YHWH names may have regained popularity around the time that Ezra and his followers returned to Jerusalem; both these developments perhaps reflect a renewed sense of Jewish identity.

 Documents from Egypt relate to a Jewish military colony in the service of the Persian Empire, located on the island of Elephantine.
 Though subject to the Persian authorities, these Jews were not slaves.
 Their internal affairs were governed by their own leaders, and they owned real estate.
 They were in contact with Jerusalem, maintained certain Jewish religious practices, and almost always gave their children YHWH names.
-They had a temple for YHWH and made donations to it for YHWH, but also for other deities (see Lists and Catalogues).
+They had a temple for YHWH and made donations to it for YHWH, but also for other deities (see Biblical Genealogies, Lists, and Catalogues).
 Their temple was destroyed by the priests of the Egyptian god Khnum, for unclear reasons.
 Documents from both Babylonia and Egypt attest to some marriages between Jews and non-Jews.